- CUAG Downtown

 Artists in the exhibition

-Curated by Anne-Marie St. Jean Aubre.
-Produced and circulated by the Musée d’art de Joliette with the financial support of Ministère de la Culture et des Communications du Québec.
+The exhibition is curated by Anne-Marie St-Jean Aubre.
+Produced and circulated by the Musée d’art de Joliette with the financial support of Ministère de la Culture et des Communications du Québec and Fondation du Musée d’art de Joliette.